 Sleepy Hollow Experience (over)

 Atlanta is also home to many spooky shows and genuinely scary experiences for the adults.
 The Sleepy Hollow Experience runs from late September to early November at Serenbe Playhouse in Chattahoochee Hills.
-It was named one of Top Five Halloween Plays in the Country by American Theatre Magazine.
+It was named one of the Top Five Halloween Plays in the Country by American Theatre Magazine.
 This immersive Halloween experience offers the adaptation of classic American ghost stories that are sure to have heads rolling.

 Lawrenceville Ghost and Haunted Cemetery Tours run throughout October in Lawrenceville.
 Tours depart and end at Aurora Theatre.
 Experience a nighttime walk and a chilling story about the paranormal.
 Get thrills down your spine at 13 Stories Haunted House, named one of Top 10 Scariest Haunted Houses by USA Today.
 Atlanta Horror Film Festival is another must-see event that usually runs in September or October at Synchronicity in Atlanta where you can see dozens of independent films celebrating the horror genre.